 Playing an instrument is a complex sensory experience involving Sight, Sound and Touch, and here are my thoughts regarding each of these dimensions for this guitar.

-Sustain.
 I measure sustain by using a stopwatch, hitting a firm strum, then leaning in close until the sound fades to silence.
 I do this 4 or 5 times, then average the times.
 I’m usually within a second each time.
-My 1980 Sobell cittern is my benchmark instrument for a long sustain at a ridiculous 42 seconds.
-This guitar sustains for just over 30 seconds, which is excellent for my purposes.
-The fundamental tones have the longest decay, with the harmonic partials falling away after about 10 seconds.
+The R.1's sustain is just about right for my tastes and similar to my other instruments at around 30 seconds.

-Depth.
-The depth or spaciousness of the sound is what gives it dimension and presence.
-I think of it as how far down in the guitar the sound seems to come from and how completely the sound chamber is pushing out sound.
-This is a small-bodied instrument, and while it doesn't have the depth of, say, a dreadnaught, it's almost startling how spacious and full a voice it does have.
-It's the loosest, most open-sounding new guitar I've ever owned.
+The depth of the sound is what gives it dimension and presence.
+I think of it as how far down in the body the sound seems to come from and how completely the sound chamber is pushing out sound.
+The R.1 has excellent depth that I expect will improve as continued playing opens it up a bit.

 Presence describes how much space the sound seems to occupy between the instrument and the listener.
 If it radiates out in a cone from the sound source, how wide does that cone seem to be?
 Is it relatively narrow and directional, or wider and more enveloping?
 The R.1 has very good presence that is currently more forward-focused but I expect it might broaden some with continued playing.

 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 This guitar has good to very good resonance and vibrates quite well.